 I did get one sponsorship though, one I did not ask for.
 I had been too afraid to approach anyone I actually knew about getting sponsored, maybe I would’ve been more successful if had.
 In this case I didn’t have to, rather Wet Planet approached me, and very kindly offered to sponsor me.
 The only sponsorship I got was my employer and I’m super grateful for that!

 Now, six months after receiving my acceptance letter I have reached my goal.
 This experience of making my dream into a reality has taught me more than anything else in my life and has helped shape how I see the world.
 I have learned the importance of persistence and failure.
 As many people know, failure can be crippling and difficult to rebound from, but I strongly believe that without failure and challenges you will struggle to grow.
 Life’s challenges push us to be greater people.
 I finally realized that talking to people isn’t as hard as it is made out to be and that people are very open to listening.
 The largest lesson was the importance of generosity and giving people a chance, whether you know them or not.
 This experience was a reminder that kindness and love will never be forgotten and that everyone deserves a chance to chase their dreams.

 Everyone who supported me has left an incredible mark on my life.
 I will spend years trying to pay forward everything I’ve been given and working to cultivate an atmosphere of kindness, love, respect, and generosity equal to the one I have been shown.
 I aspire to reflect all the light I have been given back to the rest of the world.

-Naomi has worked on the Wet Planet Cafe & Grill’s team the last three summers.
+Author Naomi has worked on the Wet Planet Cafe & Grill’s team since 2016.
 As you already know, she loves kayaking, and she would love to become a kayak instructor in coming years.